pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 The *x* number (135) and *y* number (125) here took some experimenting to make the ticket go to a sensible place.
 You can adjust them if you prefer the ticket to be a bit closer to or further from the corner of the stage.
+Experiment until you're happy with how it looks.

+What would happen if you changed the third number (`0.75`) in this code?
+Try it and see.

-We've now completed the first part of the task: Let the customer choose the ticket they want.
+We've now completed the first part of the task: The customer can choose the ticket they want.
 Next we'll let the customer insert coins or notes to pay for their ticket.